joonlee02/Joon_2024PittCodingChallenge/README.md

 - PDF of assignment description "CodingChallenge2024.pdf"
 - R with `dplyr`, `tidyverse`, and `ggplot2` libraries
 - Data file `CodeChallenge2024.RData` containing data necessary for assignment
-- Text file containing list of relevant participant IDs "IDs.txt"
+- Text file containing list of relevant participant IDs "IDs.txt".
+Note that these are "old ids".

 ## Steps
 1. Read and understand assignment details from "CodingChallenge2024.pdf"